prometheus-net/prometheus-net/README.md

 * Total number of received HTTP requests.
 * Duration of HTTP requests.

-These metrics include labels for status code, HTTP method, Controller and Action.

 The ASP.NET Core functionality is delivered in the `prometheus-net.AspNetCore` NuGet package.

 You can expose HTTP metrics by modifying your `Startup.Configure()` method: